Classic Bedtime Stories For Kids, That Parents Will Enjoy Too!

 Image courtesy: Harper Collins

 How far and where will one purple crayon take a little child?
 That’s the story of Harold and his purple crayon.
 Harold wanders away one night and draws everything that he wants to see.
 He suddenly realizes he is lost and doesn’t know how to go back home.
-He then begins drawing a city and neighbourhoods that look just like his until he comes up with a great idea of getting himself home.
+How he gets back home is what makes this one of the best bedtime stories for kids.